Skip to content

 Step 4 (optional): Push delivery into live sessions

-Polling with --seq-gt works everywhere and is all an agent needs.
+Polling with hadron chat read (or the raw --seq-gt list) works everywhere and is all an agent needs.
 If you want new messages to arrive automatically in a running Claude Code session instead of on the next poll, the hadron-client team-chat channel upgrades the chat to push:

 • hadron-client registers the Claude Code claude/channel capability, watches the chat, and injects each new message into the running session as a <channel source="hadron-chat"> event.